-1. eliminating, preventing and addressing the effects of Title IX Prohibited conduct, which includes, quid pro quo harassment, sexual assault, dating violence, domestic violence, and stalking, and Sexual and Gender-Based Prohibited Conduct, which includes quid pro guo harassment, sexual and/or gender-based hostile environment harassment. nonsexual contact consensual and nonconsensual sexual intercourse. sexual exploitation, intimate partner violence. stalking, complicity in the commission of any act prohibited by the Sexual Misconduct Policy, and retaliation against a person for the good faith reporting of any of these forms of conduct or participation in any investigation or proceeding under the Sexual Misconduct Policy (collectively, Prohibited Conduct)
+1. eliminating, preventing and addressing the effects of Title IX Prohibited conduct, which includes quid pro quo harassment, sexual assault, dating violence, domestic violence, and stalking, and Sexual and Gender-Based Prohibited Conduct, which includes guid pro quo harassment, sexual and/or gender-based hostile environment harassment, nonconsensual sexual contact and nonconsensual sexual intercourse, sexual violence. exploitation, intimate partner stalking, complicity in the commission of any act prohibited by the Sexual Misconduct Policy, and retaliation against a person for the good faith reporting of any of these forms of conduct or participation in any investigation or

-- 2. fostering the University's community of trust, in which Prohibited Conduct is not tolerated - cultivating a climate where all individuals are well-informed and supported in reporting Prohibited Conduct - 4. providing a fair and impartial process for all parties - 5. identifying the standards by which violations of the Sexual Misconduct Policy will be evaluated and disciplinary action may be imposed
+- proceeding under the Sexual Misconduct Policy (collectively, Prohibited Conduct) - 2. fostering the University's community of trust, in which Prohibited Conduct is not tolerated - cultivating a climate where all individuals are well-informed and supported in reporting Prohibited Conduct - 4. providing a fair and impartial process for all parties - identifying the standards by which violations of the Sexual Misconduct Policy will be evaluated and disciplinary action may be imposed